EternityYW/LLM_healthcare/README.md

 - GPT4_0/5_SQP_pred: 0/5-shot learning prediction result with GPT4 using SQP
 - GPT3.5_0/5_SQP_pred: 0/5-shot learning prediction result with GPT3.5 using SQP

+## Prompts
+See Appendix section in the paper.

 ## Citation
 If you find this work helpful, please consider citing as follows: